shehzan31/CPSC471/README.md

 # Interface for Healthcare Database
-First download the latest from git at this link.
+First download the latest from git's repository.
 After you have downloaded the repo, unzip the file to your desktop.
 Next download xampp, and follow the instructions to download and install, for this project you only need to download and run the Apache web server.
 After xampp is downloaded, click start on the Apache module and verify that it is running correctly.
 Next, take